 • PPHA 32400 Principles of Microeconomics and Public Policy II, or

-• PPHA 44200 Principles of Microeconomics and Public Policy II (PhD sequence - instructor approval required and subject to seat availability)
+• PPHA 44200 PhD Advanced Microeconomics for Policy Analysis II (instructor approval required and subject to seat availability)

 Other Requirements